-Regardless of the Government's ongoing efforts to strengthen and develop the shipping & maritime sector, the fact is that the Islamic insurgency in Cabo Delgado, Northern Mozambique will certainly put at risk maritime security in the region and a halt on the increasing volumes of cargo imported and exported over the last years.
-Notably, if one takes into account that such increase was owed to the investment flows related to the development of the mega gas projects happening in Areas 1 and 2 of the Rovuma Basin, and that oil major Total, Operator of Area 1, has recently declared force majeure and suspended its \$28bn LNG project due to the escalation of violence on the ground.
-Moreover, the trading constraints linked to the COVID-19 pandemic will certainly keep having a say on this (not all ports are operating in view of the administrative measures adopted by the Government, and those who are running business are working with some limitations and restrictions, with all it implies).
+Regardless of the Government's ongoing efforts to strengthen and develop the shipping and maritime sector, the fact is that the Islamic insurgency in Cabo Delgado, Northern Mozambique will certainly put at risk maritime security in the region and a halt on the increasing volumes of cargo imported and exported over the last years.
+Notably, if one takes into account that such increase was owed to the investment flows related to the development of the mega gas projects happening in Areas 1 and 2 of the Rovuma Basin, and that oil major TotalEnergies, Operator of Area 1, has recently declared force majeure and suspended its \$28bn LNG project due to the escalation of violence on the ground.